Timber Towers

 Building with timber is nothing new; wood has been used in construction for centuries due to its versatility and durability.

-Timber Tower I demonstrate building a 300-meter timber high-rise is structurally possible.
+Timber Tower I demonstrates building a 300-meter timber high-rise is structurally possible.
 This work led to the envisioning of a 130-meter timber tower known as The Lodge with a client in The Netherlands.
-This work investigated the structural possibilities, health and wellbeing benefits of natural materials, as well as strategies for the use of timber in high-rise construction.
+As part of this process, we investigated the structural possibilities, health and wellbeing benefits of natural materials, as well as strategies for the use of timber in high-rise construction.

 2. Timber Tower I (London)